jrggaston/kubewarden-palindrome-policy/README.md

 This repository contains a Kubewarden policy written in Go to reject Pods with at least one label wiyh palindrome key.

-More information about Kubewarden and its policies can be found the [official documentation](https://docs.kubewarden.io)
+More information about Kubewarden and its policies can be found in the [official documentation](https://docs.kubewarden.io)

 The policy allows the creation of this Pod:
 ```